Sale and Dalbec lead Red Sox to 12-2 rout of Twins

 TRAINER’S ROOM

 Twins: IF Jorge Polanco was out of the lineup with soreness in his back.
-Manager Rocco Baldelli said the Twins planned to give Polanco, who homered for the second straight game Wednesday, a day off this week and Thursday seemed best.
-“He probably wants to be in the lineup, too, but we were going to pick a day and today’s the day,” Baldelli said. … RHP Kenta Maeda (right forearm tightness) was examined for a second opinion by a doctor in Dallas.
-The Twins planned to meet with him Friday to discuss treatment options, which Baldelli said may or may not include surgery.
+Manager Rocco Baldelli said the Twins planned to give Polanco, who homered for the second straight game Wednesday, a day off this week and Thursday seemed best. ”He probably wants to be in the lineup, too, but we were going to pick a day and today’s the day,” Baldelli said

 Red Sox: Placed OF Hunter Renfroe on the bereavement/family medical emergency list Thursday, causing a shuffle in the lineup.
 Boston recalled Jarren Duran from Triple-A Worcester and started him in center field.
 Kyle Schwarber, who was supposed to make his first start playing first base since joining the Red Sox last month in a trade with Washington, stayed at DH and J.D.
 Martinez played left field.
-Xander Bogaerts, who snapped an 0-for-13 slump with a ninth-inning single Wednesday night, was out of the lineup and replaced by Kiké Hernández.
-Christian Arroyo replaced Hernández at second base.
+Xander Bogaerts, who snapped an 0-for-13 slump with a ninth-inning single Wednesday night, was out of the lineup and replaced by Kike Hernandez.

 UP NEXT